amitanjani/GerritStructuralComparatorPlugin/README.md

 ##Introduction

-Gerrit-Compare-Plugin makes reviews easier by showing changes by selected property/method name in a side-by-side display, and allowing inline comments to be added by any reviewer.
-This plugin show changes by comparing property/method with the matching one, no matter what the order of property/method is in the two versions.
+Gerrit-Compare-Plugin, a language-aware diff tool, makes reviews easier by showing changes of selected property/method name in a side-by-side display, and allowing inline comments to be added by any reviewer.
+It compares source code  syntactically rather than traditional paradigm of comparing lines and characters.
+This helps us to trace actual changes, even if methods are moved to another location or appear in different order.

 ##Features